LotusLotus

 Kāśyapa asked the Buddha, "World-Honored One, why does the Tathāgata say that there are the Three Vehicles?"

-The Buddha told Kāśyapa, "By analogy, a guiding teacher who is valiant and heroic is taking his retinue and a huge multitude from their home to another location.
-As they pass through wilderness and treacherous, perilous paths, he thinks this thought: "This group is fatigued, and they might want to turn back.'
+The Buddha told Kāśyapa, “As an analogy, a valiant, heroic guiding teacher takes his retinue and a huge multitude from their homes to another place.
+As they pass through wilderness and treacherous, perilous paths, he thinks: ‘This group is fatigued, and they might want to turn back.’
 In order for them to take a rest, he conjures up a great city ahead of them.
-He points at it in the distance and says to the huge multitude, 'There is a great city ahead, and we should go there quickly.'
-Those in the multitude, seeing that they are approaching the city, say to one another, 'This is where I can rest.'
-They all enter the city to rest and enjoy their stay, unwilling to proceed further.
-Then the guiding teacher thinks this thought: 'This huge multitude has gained this small pleasure and is satisfied with it.
-Weak and indolent, they have no intention of advancing further.'
+He points at it in the distance and says to the huge multitude, ‘There is a great city ahead, and we should quickly go there.’
+Those in the multitude, seeing that they are approaching the city, say to one another, ‘This is where I can rest.’
+They all enter into the city to rest and enjoy their stay, unwilling to proceed further.
+Then the guiding teacher thinks: ‘This huge multitude has gained this small pleasure and is satisfied with it.
+Weak and indolent, they have no intention of advancing further.’
 Forthwith the guiding teacher dissolves the conjured city.
-When the huge multitude sees the city vanish, they ask their guiding teacher, 'What was it?
-An illusion or a dream, or something real?'
-Having heard this, the guiding teacher tells the huge multitude, 'You kindly people should know that the great city I conjured up was for your respite.
+When the huge multitude sees the city vanish, they ask their guiding teacher, ‘What was it?
+An illusion or a dream, or something real?’
+Hearing this, the guiding teacher tells the huge multitude, ‘It was for your respite that I conjured up that great city.
 We now should go to the next city.
-We should quickly get there to have joy and peace.'
-The huge multitude replied, 'We affirmatively accept your instruction.
+We should quickly get there to have peace and joy.’
+The huge multitude responded, ‘Affirmatively we accept your instruction.
 Why should we enjoy this sordid small place?
-Together we should go to the great city of peace and joy.'
-The guiding teacher tells them, 'Very good!
-We should proceed.'
-As they advance together, he further tells the huge multitude, 'The preliminary appearance of this great city we go toward is visible.
-You should observe that this great city ahead is prosperous and joyous.'
+Together we should go to the great city of peace and joy.’
+The guiding teacher tells them, ‘Very good!
+We should proceed.’
+As they advance together, he further tells the huge multitude, ‘This great city we go toward is appearing.
+You should observe that this great city ahead is prosperous and joyous.’
 As they gradually go forward, they all see the great city.
-At that time the guiding teacher tells the huge multitude, 'Kindly people, know that before you is the great city.'
-Meanwhile, all in the huge multitude, seeing the great city in the distance, peaceful, prosperous, and joyous, find delight in their minds.
-They look at one another with curiosity in their minds and ask, 'Is this city real or just another illusion?'
-The guiding teacher replies, 'This city is real, with all its extraordinary peace, prosperity, and joy.'
+Thereupon the guiding teacher tells the huge multitude, ‘Kindly People, know that before you is the great city.’
+Then all in the huge multitude, seeing the great city in the distance, peaceful, prosperous, and joyous, find delight in their minds.
+They look at one another with curiosity and ask, ‘Is this city real or just another illusion?’
+The guiding teacher replies, ‘This city is real, with all its extraordinary peace, prosperity, and joy.’
 He tells the multitude to enter this great city, for this is the foremost, ultimate great city.
 There is no other city beyond this one.
-After the huge multitude has entered the city, they, with wonderment and happiness in their minds, praise their guiding teacher, 'Very good!
+After the huge multitude has entered into the city, with wonder and happiness they praise their guiding teacher, ‘Very good!
 Very good!
-The one with true great wisdom treats us with great compassion and in helpful ways!'
+The one with true great wisdom treats us in skillful ways with great compassion!’

 The Buddha told Kāśyapa, "If there are those who say that this sūtra is nonexistent, they are not my disciples, nor am I their teacher."